✔ No account fees or minimums ✔ Up to 4.20% APY

 Old and New Money Lessons

 • It’s hard to protect generational wealth.
 Old money is very privileged; there’s no denying it.
-But most families lose their wealth in just a few generations.
+But many families lose their wealth in just a few generations.
 Old money families do work hard to maintain and grow their wealth for their future generations.
 They are able to avoid seeing their fortune dwindle.

 • Stereotypes aren’t everything.
 Reflecting on the differences between old and new money, it’s important to note that these are merely stereotypes, and not everyone fits the bill.
 Just as one hopes that others don’t judge us before they know us, the discussion of old vs. new money is a reminder not to form assumptions about someone until you get to know them.